+out of the pupal casing and into the air.
-If source reduction happens at least weekly, then the mosquito lifecycle is intercepted before adulthood.

-Ever wonder why the District encourages the elimination of standing water sources as one of our tried and true methods of mosquito control?
-This is because mosquitoes are aquatic in the first three stages of life.
-The female mosquito will find a source of still/standing water and lay her eggs on top.
+If source reduction happens at least weekly, then the lifecycle is intercepted at one of the life stages before adulthood and an adult mosquitonuisance is prevented.
+It isn't until the adult stage that mosquitoes can bite and transmit disease.
+If the community gets rid of the sources of water that immature mosquitoes are living in, then we can prevent the adult mosquito issue from ever happening....and fend off a public health threat as a result.
+This is why, even through decades of mosquito control and scientific advancements, reduction/elimination of standing water sources remains a crucial facet of mosquito control.
+Do you ever wonder why the District strongly encourages the elimination of standing water mosquitoes are aquatic in the first three stages of life.
+Yep!
+They live in water for the first 3 stages of their life.
+Female mosquitoes will find a source of still/standing water and lay her eggs on top.
 The larvae hatch out into the water and go through a few growth stages (called instars).
-Eventually, the larvae turn into pupae and after a short time, adult mosquitoes hatch out of the pupal casing and into the air.

-It isn't until the adult stage that mosquitoes can bite and transmit disease.
-If the community gets rid of the sources of water that immature mosquitoes are living in, then we can prevent the adult mosquito issue from ever happening.... and fend off a public health threat as a result.
-This is why, even through decades of mosquito control and scientific advancements, source reduction remains a crucial facet of mosquito control.

-It is important to practice source reduction on at least a weekly basis.
-This is because the mosquito lifecycle take approximately five to seven days from egg to adult mosquito.
-If source reduction happens at least weekly, then the lifecycle is intercepted at some stage before adulthood.
-Take a look at the mosquito lifecycle graphic below.
+Eventually, the larvae turn into pupae and after a short time, adult mosquitoes hatch sources as one of our tried and true methods of mosquito control?
+This is because It is important to practice source reduction on (at least) a weekly basis.
+This is because the mosquito lifecycle take approximately five to seven days to go from egg to adult mosquito.
+If source reduction happens at least weekly, then the lifecycle is intercepted at one of the life stages before adulthood and an adult mosquito-nuisance is prevented.
+Take a look at the mosquito lifecycle graphic below: Contact us!

-Contact us!

 M-Th 8:00 A.M.
 TO 4:00 P.M.
 Fri 8:00 A.M.
 TO 2:30 P.M.
+661.942.2917

-661.942.2917 www.avmosquito.org
+www.avmosquito.org

+REPORT A DIRTY POOL!